2022 Green Energy Trends in North America

 6) It will take us decades to convert the current fleets to lower-emission vehicles

 Manufacturing vehicles is expensive: rather than beginning with making electric ones, we have to start our journey to zero-emissions by converting the current cars, trucks, and ships to lower-emission vehicles.
-This will be happening gradually, but it’s very important to have a good process with reducing emissions with the vehicles we currently have available.
+This will be happening gradually, but it’s very important to have a good process for reducing emissions with the vehicles we currently have available.

 Hydra Energy is one of the industry leaders in this movement.
 They’re using hydrogen that’s been captured as the waste product of industrial processes, purifying it, and putting it in a tank of trucks that can then run on a combination of hydrogen and diesel.
 This reduces fuel consumption and emissions by 40%.